 In the history of the Library, books were solicited from the community on a variety of topics to form a research nucleus for students attending the Fourth District Agricultural & Mechanical School.
 Penelope Melson, wife of the principal, began the collection when she held a “book shower” in 1908.
 The Carrollton community donated 325 books and magazines which were placed on a single shelf in the linen closet in the dormitory lobby.

-Also, in xxxx (1970’s) a group of professors travelled to South America on a book acquisitions tour.
-This small collection, relating to the Panama Canal and South Americana, are also held in Special Collections.
+In 1970s a group of professors travelled to South America on a book acquisitions tour.
+This small collection, relating to the Panama Canal and South Americana, is also held in Special Collections.

 The Hooks Collection is a 1,600-volume library of 19th and 20th century books covering subjects such as life after death, extra sensory perception, out-of-body experiences, apparitions and altered states of consciousness.
 It belonged to David Wayne Hooks and was acquired by Special Collections in association with the Psychical Research Foundation.”